s-damian/anchor-nft-ticketing/README.md

 - See further technical details here:
 [README-tech.md](./docs/README-tech.md)

-- To switch from the Local network to Devnet network:
+- To switch from the Localnet to Devnet:
 [README-tech.md](./docs/Localnet-to-Devnet.md)